abilandz/NAT3054/Lecture_2/git.md

 **git branch** _someName_ _someHash_ &mdash; Make new branch with the name _someName_, and non-default starting point (commit ID, remote, or local branch).
 AB : just as previous, this is analogy: git checkout -b <some-name> <hash> TBI 20241003 check until the end + provide examples

-**git branch <some-branch> origin/<some-branch>** &mdash; Makes a new tracking branch, for the one existing in remote repository named "origin".
+**git branch** _someBranch_ **origin/**_someBranch_ &mdash; Makes a new tracking branch for the one existing in the remote repository named "origin".
 This means that in the same local repository, we can have multiple tracking branches for the one remote.
-However, when pushing, I will then have to specify the name of remote branch explicitly, in the example construct like: git push origin HEAD:20190925 .
+However, when pushing, I will then have to specify the name of the remote branch explicitly, in the example construct like: git push origin HEAD:20190925 .
 AB: Analogy is git checkout -b <some-branch> origin/<some-branch>  TBI 20241003 check until the end + provide examples

-**git branch --no-track <some-branch> origin/<some-branch>** &mdash; Makes a new branch, no tracking initially.
+**git branch --no-track** _someBranch_ **origin/**_someBranch_ &mdash; Makes a new branch, no tracking initially.
 TBI 20241003 check until the end + provide examples

-**git branch -u origin/<some-branch> <some-branch>** &mdash; No tracking initially, but after this command, start tracking.
+**git branch -u origin/**_someBranch_ _someBranch_ &mdash; No tracking initially, but after this command, start tracking.
 TBI 20241003 check until the end + provide examples

 ​	o **git branch -u origin/20190925_tris 20190925_tris**